paritytech/polkadot/roadmap/implementers-guide/src/types/overseer-protocol.md

         candidate_receipt: CandidateReceipt,
         /// The session the candidate appears in.
         session: SessionIndex,
-        /// The indices of validators who have already voted on this candidate.
+        /// The number of validators in the session.
-        voted_indices: Vec<ValidatorIndex>,
+        n_validators: u32,
     }
 }
 ```